 Updated to include official statistics from the ONS on average weekly hours worked in the UK for the three months to the end of July 2021.
 The next ONS release date is 12 October 2021.

-Updated to include data for October 2016 on the availability and recruitment of permanent and temporary staff from the Recruitment and Employment Confederation.
-The REC is due to publish new figures on 8 December 2016.
+Updated to include data for August 2021 on the availability and recruitment of permanent and temporary staff from IHS Markit/KPMG/Recruitment & Employment Confederation.
+The next figures are due to be published on 8 October 2021.